sourabpramanik/sourabpramanik/README.md

 Application Developer
 ---------------------

-I am an application developer, building some really valuable projects and also contributing to the Java-Script ecosystem.
+I am an application developer, building some really valuable projects and also contributing to the web and mobile apps ecosystem.
 I work as a front-end developer in a startup based in India.

 * 🌍  I'm based in India
 * 🧠  I'm learning Electron JS, Flutter and fixing bugs.